raspibolt/raspibolt/guide/bonus/bitcoin/dojo.md

 * Stop Samourai Dojo

   ```
-  $ sudo systemctl stop pm2-dojo
+  $ sudo systemctl stop pm2-dojo.service
   ```

-* Following the installation section, download latest Dojo version inside `/tmp` directory, verify release and unpack Dojo file
+* Following the installation section, download latest Dojo version inside `/tmp` directory, verify release and unpack Dojo file.
+Then return back to Upgrade Section to continue
-* Move files to Dojo folder.
-We need to overwrite several files, so we will use "rsync -a" command instead of "mv".
+* Once done, we need to move and overwrite several files, so we will use "rsync -a" command instead of "mv".
+Make sure to replace several "x" in "samourai-dojo-vx.xx.x" command with current version

   ```
   $ sudo rsync -a /tmp/samourai-dojo-vx.xx.x/* /opt/dojo/